Dallas Seavey wins Iditarod, matches most wins by a musher

 ANCHORAGE, Alaska (AP) — Dallas Seavey on Monday won the pandemic-shortened Iditarod Trail Sled Dog Race, matching the most wins ever by a musher.

-Seavey brought his 10 dogs across the finish line near Willow, Alaska, with a healthy lead over the second place musher, Aaron Burmeister.
+Seavey brought his 10 dogs across the finish line near the community of Willow, Alaska, with a healthy lead over the second place musher, Aaron Burmeister.

-It’s the fifth title for the 34-year-old Seavey.
-He matches the five-win threshold that only one other musher has accomplished.
+It was the fifth title for Seavey, who matched the five-win threshold that only one other musher has accomplished.
 Rick Swenson won his five titles between 1977 and 1991.

+“It’s a big deal,” Seavey said at the finish line after a race official checked to make sure his sled was complete with a sleeping bag, axe, dog booties and other mandatory gear.
+His finish was televised statewide.

+Seavey said he didn’t allow himself to think about a fifth win while on the trail because he didn’t want to jinx it.

+Seavey said he tries to give himself a little time after each win to revel in it, but then it’s time to focus on the next thing, whatever it is.

+“Whatever you’re doing, give it your whole attention and we’ll dwell on the records or the numbers when we’re too old to keep doing it.
+That’s the time to look back at it,” he said.
+“But right now, I want to keep moving.”

-It’s also a triumphant return for Seavey who, at age 34, many believe could one day become the Iditarod’s greatest champion.
+It’s also a triumphant return for Seavey.
+At age 34, many believe he could one day become the Iditarod’s greatest champion.
+His official winning time was 7 days, 14 hours, 8 minutes and 57 seconds.

-Seavey won four titles in a five-year span, starting in 2012.
+Seavey previously won four titles in a five-year span, starting in 2012.
 He last raced in 2017 after Iditarod officials said four of his dogs tested positive for a banned opioid painkiller.

-He vehemently denied giving his dogs any painkillers.
+At the time, he vehemently denied giving his dogs any painkillers.
 A year later, the Iditarod reversed course and cleared Seavey of any wrongdoing.

 But he sat out the race until this year, choosing to compete with his dogs in Europe instead.